Worried about preparing for your exams? What items are not allowed in exams? What if you are ill? Here are a few pointers.

 and you want this to be taken into account.

-A Good Cause application should be submitted within 1 week of the date of the affected exam.
+A Good Cause application should be submitted within 5 working days of the date of the affected exam.
 Don’t wait until you get the results and then try and submit Good Cause.

 You should inform your Head of School that you will be absent or that you believe your performance was affected.
 Please speak to a member of staff if you are at all uncertain whether your situation can be considered as Good Cause.